yugabyte/aws-ansible/README.md

 | Public Subnet | 10.185.11.0/24 | 256 | The public subnet in the second Availability Zone |
 | Public subnet | 10.185.21.0/24 | 256 | The public subnet in the third Availability Zone |

-Values for VPC and subnets can be modified within the ansible group_vars/all.yml file.
+Values for VPC and subnets can be modified within the ansible [VPC AWS variables](inventories/inventory_aws/group_vars/all.yml).
 Furthermore, It is possible to add more public subnets and one per availability zone.
 As of now, it is only possible to indicate public subnets.

 ```
 aws_region:     'eu-central-1'